TomasHubelbauer/fatcow-icons/README.md

 ## To-Do

+### Fix using `new Response` over UZIP.js having broken decoding some icons

+I was elated to find `new Response` can be used to decode the icons from the ZIP slice instead of having to use the UZIP.js dependency but it seems with it some icons are not decoding correctly.
+Let's fix that or revert back to using UZIP.js.

 ### Consider allowing to associate custom aliases with the icons which

 These would be taken into an account in search.
 This would be helpful with synonyms etc.